alisa-vvv/push_swap-multitester/README.md

     Enter tests count:
 ```

 7. Lastly, you will be prompted to enter the fail threshold.
 You can find those in the project pdf and the evaluation sheet.
+If your push_swap uses more than [threshold] operations to sort the inputted variables, the test is considered failed.

 ```
     Enter fail threshold: